 In this course, students will create a marketing plan and other supporting sections for their business proposal.
 They will prepare a financial plan for the search and acquisition of the necessary financing for the operation.
-Students will develop operational strategies related to service. risk customer prevention, and vulnerabilities in the business.
-At the end of the course, they will complete their business plan by incorporating supporting documents, an executive summary, and a business pitch.
+Students will develop operational strategies related to risk customer service, prevention, and vulnerabilities in the business.
+At the end of the course, they will complete their business plan by supporting incorporating documents, an executive summary, and a business pitch.
 (Prerequisite: BUMA 2050)